gesaretto/writing_london/paper_1/voyage_notes.md

 Again, the idea of a commercial venture; insistence on its potential _risk_.

+__Yes__.
+This is definitely part of the imagery that originates the poem: the commercial venture - the wager, the investment, the _hazard_ - is that of putting wares on a ship and seeing whether it makes it or not; it may succeed or fail.
+The ship is also, of course, one of the privileged tropes used to indicate _poetry_, and the exploration of a narrative that at times poetry requires.

 >
 > A _Docke_ there is, that called is _Avernus_,
 > Of some _Bride-well_, and may, in time, concerne us